 - Economic benefits for manufacturing and industry, which help keep businesses and jobs in California.

-Top 10 Things You Didn’t Know About US Combined Heat and Power
+What is District Heating and Cooling: Top 10 Things You Didn’t Know About US Combined Heat and Power

 10. Often called cogeneration or CHP, a combined heat and power system provides both electric power and heat from a single fuel source.
 While most power plants in the U.S. create steam as a byproduct that is then expelled as wasted heat, a CHP system captures the energy that would normally be lost in power generation and uses it to provide heating and cooling to factories and businesses.